cyommer/raggedyBot/README.md

 There are several initial improvements that I intend to make before making major changes to the logic:

 - [ ] Create .env to hold environment configs, like server name and port
+- [ ] Parameterize the model the app uses
 - [ ] Ensure model data is downloaded on project start
 - [ ] Persist model data on local disk so data isn't lost on docker volume removal
 - [ ] Switch server container to the official Ollama image instead of building our own